runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 The prefix form, when combined with nested parens, allows for the operator arguments to be easily disambiguated.
 However, the disambiguated expressions still seem quite complex.
+-->

 ### Wasm Psuedo-code

-Notice that the sub-expression `(i64.sub (i64.const 56) (i64.mul (local.get 1) (i64.const 8)))` actually appears
+Notice that the sub-expression `(i64.const 56) (local.get 1) (i64.const 8) i64.mul i64.sub i64.shl`
-twice.
+(with added parens for disambiguation) actually appears twice.
 Unfortunately, without changing the Wasm semantics or function declaration, we cannot simplify out this expression to a local, temproary variable.
 However, for the purposes of understanding how this function works, we would prefer to use a pseudo-code representation anyway.
 As opposed to jumping through a bunch of intermediate states as each feature is "compiled" into a nicer syntax, we will do the entire psuedo-code compilation at once.
 What we will do: